 Permission for schools to construct wind turbines

-Section 16 of the Planning and Environment Act 1987 permits schools to construct wind turbines on their site on behalf of the Minister for Education without a planning permit.
+Section 16 of the permits schools to construct wind turbines on their site on behalf of the Minister for Education without a planning permit.
 Schools must, however, check with their local council if a building permit is required, and that the proposed wind turbine complies with relevant planning scheme requirements.
 The Department encourages schools to consult neighbours to make them aware of any proposed plans.

 Available wind turbines